Distributed Database FAQs

 What Are Advantages of Distributed Databases?

-The advantages of distributed databases include many benefits, but the main objectives of distributed database systems are scalability, query performance (speed), and availability.
+The advantages of distributed databases include many benefits, but the main objectives of DB systems are scalability, query performance (speed), and availability.

-NoSQL distributed databases apply the principles of distributed database systems the most fully, because in NoSQL databases data is stored in a distributed manner.
+NoSQL distributed databases apply the principles of DB systems the most fully, because in NoSQL databases data is stored in a distributed manner.
 Data allocation in distributed database environments can be managed to optimize cost or speed of access internationally.

 A distributed key value database can be configured to store the same data in multiple nodes across locations.
 If a single node fails, the data is still available.
 You don’t have to wait for the database to be restored.
 A geo-distributed database maintains concurrent nodes across geographical regions for resilience in case of a regional power or communications outage.
 The ability to store a single database across multiple computers requires an algorithm for replicating data that is transparent to the users.